Princess Eugénie of Sweden

 Princess Eugénie of Sweden and Norway (Charlotta Eugenia Augusta Amalia Albertina; 24 April 1830 – 23 April 1889) was a member of the royal House of Bernadotte and a philanthropist and amateur artist.

 Biography

 Eugénie was born to King Oscar I of Sweden and Josephine of Leuchtenberg as their 4th child and only daughter.
-She was named after her maternal grandfather, Eugen of Leuchtenberg.
+She was named after her maternal grandfather, Eugène de Beauharnais.

 She later wrote of her childhood: "During the years of my childhood I never had a girl of my age for a friend or playmate.
 Nor did I ever have a doll, but exclusively played boy's games with my brothers."
 She particularly enjoyed the summers at Tullgarn Palace.
 Her closest friend was Prince Gustaf, Duke of Uppland, her favorite among her siblings.
 She was later to say, that during her childhood, she had the wish to be a boy just like her brothers were.